 Even Dr. D’Adamo himself acknowledges that this method does not work for everybody.
 He reports that of the people who have read his book and written to him, eighty percent are either satisfied or very satisfied, as if to say that twenty percent were not satisfied.
 Of course, this is merely an anecdote.
 His book is not a holy book to me.
 I do not believe it completely myself.
 For example, he says that for my blood type (O), coconut oil and apple cider vinegar are to be avoided, but they do not seem to me to undermine my digestion.
 I often use coconut oil to cook omlets and to sauté turkey and beef.
 D’Adamo recommends pecorino (sheep) cheese for blood type O, but I find that it does not agree with my digestion.
 Nevertheless, the idea of blood type eating is food for thought, and many people report that it works for them.
 It has also been independently confirmed by Dr. Pierro Mozzi, an Italian medical doctor.

 Again, a true test of blood type eating would exclude all foods to be avoided and include only beneficial or neutral foods.
 It works for me, and I only follow it ninety percent.
-On a popular online bookseller, D’Adamo’s book has received almost two thousand reviews.
+On a popular online bookseller, D’Adamo’s book has received almost two thousand five hundred reviews.
 More than eighty percent of these reviews are four- or five-star.
 This proves nothing, of course, but this is a lot of online book reviews.
 At conferences, I have also heard naturopathic physicians recommend this method and report that it works for their patients.

 Other patterns by blood type